TITOCHAN2023/CaizzzAI/README.md

 # CaizzzAI (Developing)

 CaizzzAI is an AI project utilizing Langchain, OpenAI, and FAISS to deliver high-touch services with AI-Chat and RAG, based on FAISS.
-The project is named after Isshiki Iroha's Chinese name--"Caiyu".

 ![CaizzzAI](static/img/image.png)